 Similarly, 5G spectrum identification officially started at the World Radiocommunication Conference 2015 (WRC-15) of the ITU to define 5G dedicated spectrum above 6GHz by 2019.
 In this context, EU research provides for the assessment of the applicability of the various bands under consideration.

 The 5G research is funded by the Horizon 2020 EU's research and innovation programme and is organised in 3 phases:

-The European Commission launched nineteen (19) research projects with a budget of 129 M€ on 1 July 2015 to tackle these issues and to provide the essential elements of the future 5G network architecture.
-These first phase projects are covering the 2015-2017 period with an EU budget of 129 M€.
+The European Commission launched on 1st July 2015 19 research projects with a budget of EUR 129 million to tackle these issues and to provide the essential elements of the future 5G network architecture.
+Their key achievements are the technological foundation for future 5G networks, and have extensively contributed to the 5G standardisation process.

 A 5G vision paper was developed together with the 5G PPP in 2015, along with the ongoing research and to support the development of the 5G research and standards.
 It describes the main innovation and use cases of 5G networks and clarifies the European 5G vision.

 The European 5G vision places vertical industries, like the automotive sector, in the centre of 5G use cases.
 It revolutionises the way today's networks are designed and function.
 5G networks are considered as flexible network platforms that can adapt to the versatile requirements of specific digital business use cases, such as those anticipated for autonomous driving, smart factories, remote healthcare and smart energy provision.

 Since then, the European Commission and the 5G PPP have worked on many aspects deriving from this vision, like the requirements of various verticals or the Pan-European 5G Trials Roadmap.
 White papers and roadmaps capturing the results of this ongoing collaboration are regularly published.